visual-framework/vf-core/components/vf-navigation/README.md

 ### On this page navigation variant

+The `vfNavigationOnThisPage` JavaScript adds a quality-of-life improvement by automatically activating sections as the user scrolls them into view on the page.
 This sticky element allows users to quickly jump between sections on longer pages.

-There should be only one use of `vf-navigation--on-this-page` on a page.
+- There should be only one use of `vf-navigation--on-this-page` on a page.

-Using the `vfNavigationOnThisPage` JavaScript adds a quality-of-life improvement by automatically activating sections as the user scrolls them into view on the page.

-For this feature to work, anchor targets need two things an element id: `id="container-1"`

-These could be added to any item on the page, but would most logically be added to a `vf-grid`, `embl-grid` or `vf-section-header`
+- Anchor targets need an element id: `id="container-1"`.
+This can be added to any item on the page, but would most logically be added to a `vf-grid`, `embl-grid` or `vf-section-header` element.
+- Ensure `data-vf-js-navigation-on-this-page-container="true"` is present on `.vf-navigation__list`.

 ## Install